Arbor’s Python API will be the most convenient interface for most users.

 hip.
 By default set to

 native.
-See here for a full list of options.
+See the GNU GCC documentation for a full list of options.

 Vanilla install with no additional features enabled:

 With MPI support.
 This might require loading an MPI module or setting the

 Enable NVIDIA GPUs (compiled with nvcc).
 This requires the CUDA toolkit: